freenas/freenas-docs/userguide/storage.rst

 and click :guilabel:`Add Replication`.

-Enter a descriptive :guilabel:`Name`, choose the :guilabel:`Direction`, and configure any :guilabel:`Transport` settings.
+Enter a descriptive :guilabel:`Name`, choose the :guilabel:`Direction`, and configure any desired :guilabel:`Transport` settings.

-Enter the :guilabel:`Source Datasets` that have snapshots to be copied to the target.
+Enter the :guilabel:`Source Datasets` with snapshots to be copied to the target.

-Enter the :guilabel:`Target Dataset` that will store the replicated snapshots and decide if child dataset snapshots should also be replicated.
+Enter the :guilabel:`Target Dataset` where replicated snapshots will be stored and decide whether child dataset snapshots should also be replicated.

 Do not select a periodic snapshot task for one-time replications.
-Enter a :guilabel:`Also include naming schema` to rename replicated snapshots according to the replication time.
-This requires including the *%Y*, *%m*, *%d*, *%H*, and *%M* strings.
-This prevents replication errors from duplicate snapshot names from occurring.
+To replicate a single snapshot, enter the name of the snapshot in :guilabel:`Also include naming schema`.
+Replace the year, month, day, hour, and minute values with *%Y*, *%m*, *%d*, *%H*, and *%M* strings.
+This identifies the correct snapshot to replicate and allows the system to update snapshot names for future replications.

 Unset :guilabel:`Run automatically` and leave the remaining settings at their defaults.
 Click :guilabel:`OK` to add this replication task to